criblio/appscope/website/src/pages/docs/config-file.md

   #
   # Uncomment this entry to override the regex details or to set detect to
   # false.
 The payload setting here is never used.
 AppScope never sends
-  # encrypted payloads to disk and only sends payloads to LogSteam during TLS
+  # encrypted payloads to disk and only sends payloads to Cribl Stream during
-  # negotiation.
+  # TLS negotiation.
   #
   #- name: TLS
   #  regex: "^16030[0-3].{4}0[12]"